Golden Brands - GW 464 Soy Container Candle Wax

 Containers/Jars: Containers and jars should be clean and at ambient temperature.
 No pre-heating is necessary.

-Dyes: Our Voyageur dye blocks work well with Golden Brands – GW 464 Soy Wax.
+Dyes: Our Voyageur candle dye blocks and liquids work well with Golden Brands – GW 464 Soy Wax.
 When using dyes, heat the wax to 185°F, add the dye, and mix until dissolved.

 Fragrances: Recommended maximum scent load is about 7-9%.
 It is recommended that after you melt your wax to 185°F that you remove from heat and then add your fragrance, stirring gently for approximately 2 minutes to make sure fragrance is fully combined with the wax.
 If you are using a fragrance with a lower flash point, make an adjustment to your wax temperature as necessary.